saoudrizwan/Disk/README.md

         """)
 }
 ```
-The example above takes care of the most common error when dealing with the file system: creating a file where one already exists.
+The example above takes care of the most common error when dealing with the file system: creating a file where one already exists with the same name.
 In the code above, we first check if posts.json exists, remove it if it does, and then write the new data to the new file.

 ## A Word from the Developer

 After developing for iOS for 7+ years, I've come across almost every method of data persistence there is to offer (Core Data, Realm, `NSCoding`, `UserDefaults`, etc.) Nothing really fit the bill except `NSCoding`, but there were too many hoops to jump through.
 After Swift 4 was released, I was really excited about the `Codable` protocol because I knew what it had to offer in terms of JSON coding.
-Working with network responses' JSON data and converting them to usable structs has never been easier. **Disk aims to extend that simplicity of working with data to the file system.**
+Working with network responses' JSON data and converting them to usable structures has never been easier. **Disk aims to extend that simplicity of working with data to the file system.**

 Let's say we get some data back from a network request...
 ```swift